GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 ---

 {% Aside %}
 This article previously referred to Private State Tokens as "Trust Tokens".
-Trust Token API has been renamed to Private State Token API to better showcase its privacy and utility benefits.
+The Trust Token API has been renamed to the Private State Token API to better showcase its privacy and utility benefits.

 Check out [Trust Tokens renamed Private State Tokens](/blog/rename-trust-tokens) for more information.
 {% endAside %}